Melissa Rycroft: Logically Irrational

 Rycroft and husband Tye Strickland launched a podcast with YEA Networks on November 8, 2018.
 “Logically Irrational” delves into relationships, family, pop culture and Reality TV.
 Episodes release each Thursday morning on iTunes.

 Other shows

-Rycroft is a host of CMT's reality-TV show Redneck Island.
+Rycroft is a co-host of CMT's reality-TV show Redneck Island during its fifth and final season succeeding Jesse James Decker after season 4.
 Rycroft left the Tribune morning show, Morning Dose, on June 1, 2018.

 Personal life

 Rycroft was briefly engaged to Jason Mesnick, whom she met on The Bachelor.
-Mesnick called the engagement off after he admitted he was in love with runner-up, Molly Malaney.
+Mesnick called the engagement off after he admitted he was in love with runner-up, Molly Malaney; Mesnick and Molly still remain married as of October 2025.
 Rycroft then reunited with a former boyfriend, salesman Tye Strickland.
-The couple married and have three children: daughter Ava Grace, born February 16, 2011 and sons Beckett Thomas, born April 20, 2014, and Cayson Jack, born May 18, 2016.
+The couple married and have three children.

+Legal issues

+On September 23, 2025, Rycroft was arrested in Southlake, Texas and booked on a DUI charge.
+She would be jailed for 8 hours before being released on a $1,000 bond and making a court appearance on September 24, 2025.
+As of October 7, 2025, Rycroft has yet to be found guilty on this charge, and the investigation against her remains ongoing.
+According to a police statement, witnesses confirmed seeing her black Cadillac Escalade "driving erratically" before she crashed after hitting a tree.
+Police found Rycroft after she crashed the Escalade.
+She was then given a Standardized Field Sobriety Test, which led to her being arrested and transported to the Keller Jail.